Jhonvaliense/ROClient_en/README.md

 These files are intended for private server development and testing only.

-Please respect the intended use and do not distribute or monetize these files.
+Please respect the intended use and do not monetize these files.